 Regular Dress Code

-The following information is taken from Board Policy FNCA(LOCAL) (opens in a new window) Student Conduct – Dress Code.
+The following information is taken from Board Policy FNCA(LOCAL) (opens in a new window) Student Conduct – Dress Code and the Student Handbook.

 If the principal determines that a student’s grooming or dress violates this policy, the student shall be given an opportunity to correct the problem at school.
 If not corrected, the student shall be assigned to in-school suspension for the remainder of the day or until the problem is corrected.